coralproject/ask/README.md

 Read more about Ask and how to install it on our Ask [user guide page](http://coralprojectdocs.herokuapp.com/user/ask).

 ## Installation
-Please stay tuned.
-We're updating our package to install Ask on your own servers.
+To install Ask, you can use the Ask Installer.
+You can find that here: github.com/coralproject/ask-install.
 If you have questions, please email jeff@mozillafoundation.org.